Nexmo/nexmo-developer/_tutorials/client-sdk-android-add-sdk-to-your-app.md

     Read more about requesting runtime permissions on Android [here]("https://developer.android.com/training/permissions/requesting")

-## Using NexmoClient On Your App
+## Using NexmoClient in your App

 ### Init NexmoClient

-Before being able to use a `NexmoClient` instance, you should initialize it:
+Before being able to use a `NexmoClient` instance, you need to initialize it:

 ```java
 loginListener = object : NexmoLoginListener {